Apart from standard question-answer items, you can also create a variety of other tests such as:

 Commands WAITGRADE and GOTO 2 make sure that after the test (i.e. after the grade is given to the user), the script goes back to line 2 and makes it possible to resume the Point&Click test.

 This is a test for matching text components with a number of image components.
-The users is supposed to drag the text components to appropriate image components.
+The user is supposed to drag the text components to appropriate image components.
 Multiple Drag&Match is also implemented with a DRAGMATCH script command.
 This time its syntax differs slightly.
 There is no image argument.
 Instead, a list of images is used to match a list of text components.

-Let us imagine an exercise in which the user is supposed to drag text components numbered 2, 3, 4 and 5 to image components numbered 6, 8, 7, and 9.
+For example, let us imagine an exercise in which the user is supposed to drag text components numbered 2, 3, 4 and 5 to image components numbered 6, 8, 7, and 9.
 Those two lists of components will form the two arguments of the multiple DRAGMATCH script command.
 Again DRAGTEXTMODE determines if the texts erase the background or are displayed transparently:

 The behavior of the above script is analogous to the behavior of the script described in the previous section devoted to single DRAGMATCH command.

-To use Hit Area Editor follow the steps listed below:
+To use Hit-Area Editor follow the steps listed below: